Helots

-The helots (/ˈhɛləts, ˈhiːləts/; εἵλωτες, heílotes) were a subjugated population that constituted a majority of the population of Laconia and Messenia – the territories ruled by Sparta.
+The helots (/ˈhɛləts, ˈhiːləts/; εἵλωτες, heílotes) were a subjugated group that constituted a majority of the population of Laconia and Messenia – the territories ruled by Sparta in Ancient Greece.
 There has been controversy since antiquity as to their exact characteristics, such as whether they constituted an Ancient Greek tribe, a social class, or both.
 For example, Critias described helots as "slaves to the utmost", whereas according to Pollux, they occupied a status "between free men and slaves".
 Tied to the land, they primarily worked in agriculture as a majority and economically supported the Spartan citizens.

-The number of helots in relation to Spartan citizens varied throughout the history of the Spartan state; according to Herodotus, there were seven helots for each Spartan at the time of the Battle of Plataea in 479 BC.
-Thus the need to keep the helot population in check and prevent rebellion was one of the main concerns of the Spartans.
+The proportion of helots in relation to Spartan citizens varied throughout the history of the Spartan state; according to Herodotus, there were seven helots for each of the 5,000 Spartan soldiers at the time of the Battle of Plataea in 479 BC.
+Thus the need to keep the helot population in check and to prevent rebellion were major concerns of the Spartans.
 Helots were ritually mistreated and humiliated.
-Every autumn the Spartans would declare war on the helots so they could be mistreated by a member of the Crypteia without fear of religious repercussion.
-Uprisings and attempts to improve the lot of the helots did occur, such as the Conspiracy of Cinadon.
+Every autumn the Spartan polis declared war on the helots, allowing them to be killed and abused by members of the Crypteia without fear of religious repercussion.